aqaPayam/NakhBot/docs/domain/03-attributes.md

 * deleted_at
 * deletion_reason
 * requested_by_user
-* profile_hidden_at
+* product_data_deleted_at
 * chats_closed_at
 * reactivation_allowed

 Rules:

-* `reactivation_allowed` controls whether the deleted account may be reactivated.
+* `reactivation_allowed` controls whether the same Telegram identity may use the product again after deletion.
-* Reactivation reuses the same `user_id`.
-* Reactivation must not create a clean new User for the same Telegram identity.
+* The same persistent User/TelegramIdentity linkage must be used for safety and abuse-prevention continuity.
+* Returning after deletion must not restore old product data.
+* Previous profile fields, Matches, chats, Likes, NotInterested records, PendingNakhes, Nakhes, credits, payments, FeatureUnlocks, and normal notifications must not be restored.
-* Retained report, moderation, payment, safety, and audit records remain attached to the same `user_id`.
+* Safety, restriction, ban, moderation, abuse-prevention, and required safety-evidence records may remain linked to the same identity.
+* The permanent GuestPreviewCounter remains and is not reset.
+* If return is allowed, profile/signup starts from zero.

 ### GuestPreviewCounter